Potty Training Is Not Rocket Science

 Even that time, I have no doubt Junior gave a few signals in the minutes leading up to that moment that signaled he had to go.
 If only I had recognized them one minute earlier.

-This one relates to #2 above as it is so easy to get distracted with… life… when trying to housebreak a puppy.
+This one relates to #2 above as it is so easy to get distracted with… life… when trying to potty train a Mastiff puppy.

 The problem is puppies don’t always understand that we have responsibilities and a million other things on our to-do list and finding a break every 20 minutes can be a challenge.

 If you are wondering how long can puppies hold their pee….. the answer is about 20 minutes.